-Pursuant to the reorganisation of the Company in connection with the listing of the shares of the Company on the Main Board of The Stock Exchange of Hong Kong Limited (the "Reorganisation"), the Company became the holding company of the companies now comprising the Group on 16 December 2021.
-As the Reorganisation only involved inserting new holding companies at the top of an existing company and has not resulted in any change of economic substances, the financial statements and the Interim Comparative Information have been presented as a continuation of the existing Group using the pooling of interests method as if the group structure had been in place at the beginning of the Relevant Periods.
+Pursuant to the Reorganisation, as more fully explained in the paragraph headed "Reorganisation" in the section headed "History, Reorganisation and Corporate Structure" in the Prospectus, the Company became the holding company of the companies now comprising the Group on 16 December 2021.
+As the Reorganisation only involved inserting new holding companies at the top of an existing company and has not resulted in any change of economic substances, the Historical Financial Information and the Interim Financial Information have been presented as a continuation of the existing Group using the pooling of interests method as if the group structure had been in place at the beginning of the Relevant Periods.